kbin5521/Authomating-Workflow/README.md

 # Automating-Workflow
-Use Python to control MySQL database/EXCEL/word document/PDF and so on
+Use Python to control EXCEL/word document/PDF and so on